-Progressive loading is one of those phrases that sounds technical but points to a very practical idea: the body usually adapts better when demand increases in a measured, repeatable way than when it jumps between underuse and overload.
+Progressive tendon loading is one of those phrases that sounds technical but points to a very practical idea: the body usually adapts better when demand increases in a measured, repeatable way than when it jumps between underuse and overload.

 Who this page is for